tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 environment. — Are instances of classes that you define (“user-defined” classes). — Capture and measure transaction-level coverage and checking.

-NOTE—The UVM Class Library provides the uvm_sequence_item base class.
+NOTE—The UVM Class Library provides the UVMSequenceItem base class.
 Every user-defined data item should be derived directly or indirectly from this base class.